jinukala/jinukala/README.md

-- 👋 Hi, I’m @jinukala
+- 👋 Hi, I’m @Raneesh
-- 👀 I’m interested in java
+- 👀 I’m interested in java,python,spring boot and as a full stack developer
-- 🌱 I’m currently a student
+- 🌱 I’m currently a undergraduate computer science student
-- 💞️ I’m looking to collaborate on any startup
+- 💞️ I’m looking to learn new things
 - 📫 How to reach me @jinukalaraneesh30@gmail.com

 <!---